 EtherCAT is a highly flexible Ethernet network protocol that is developing at a rapid rate and growing at an even faster clip.
-A unique principle called “processing on the fly” gives EtherCAT a handful of unique advantages.
-Because EtherCAT messages are passed before being processed in each node, EtherCAT operates at a high speed and efficiency.
+A unique principle called “processing on the fly” gives the protocol a handful of unique advantages.
+Because messages are passed before being processed in each node, EtherCAT operates at a high speed and efficiency.
 The process also creates flexibility in topology and incredible synchronization.
-Outside of the advantages gained from “processing on the fly,” EtherCAT benefits from superb infrastructure.
-EtherCAT includes, among other things, a safety protocol and multiple device profiles.
-EtherCAT also benefits from a strong users group.
-The combination of benefits means EtherCAT is poised for continued growth.
+Outside of the advantages gained from “processing on the fly,” it benefits from superb infrastructure.
+EtherCAT includes, among other things, a safety protocol, multiple device profiles and a strong user group.
+This combination of benefits positions the protocol for continued growth.

 Subscribe to our Automation Education email series to learn the ins and outs of EtherCAT and the top industrial protocols in a byte-size weekly format!